Peeragogy/Peeragogy.github.io/sphinx.md

 and they will be informed that the traditional teacher will be responsible for no more than 30% of their grade.
 The rest will come from a community of peers, experts and members of the public.
 On Tuesday of Finals Week, 5PH1NX went from five players to two hundred.
+[paragraph]
-Sophomores and freshman have jumped into the fray and hacked/solved one of the blog clues before seniors did.
+Sophomores and freshman  jumped into the fray and hacked/solved one of the blog clues before seniors did.
 Members of the Open Source Learning cohort have also identified opportunities to enrich and expand 5PH1NX.
 A series of conversations about in-person retreats and the alumni community led to students wanting to create a massively multiple player learning cohort.
+[paragraph]
 Imagine 50,000-100,000 learners collaborating and sharing information on a quest to pass an exam by solving a puzzle that leads them to a “Learning Man Festival”? over Summer break.
 When 5PH1NX players return from Winter Break in January they will transform their